What Is a Certificate of Conformity (CoC)

 What Is a Certificate of Conformity – And Why It’s Such a Headache

 I still remember the first time I ran into the certificate of conformity.
 My mate bought a nice used Audi from the UK and we thought we had everything sorted — bills, export papers, the lot.
 We turned up at the registration office full of confidence, only to be told “No CoC, no plates.”
 Two months and a fair bit of cash later, we finally got it sorted.
-That was my crash course in just how important this document really is.

 So, straight to the point: the Certificate of Conformity (CoC) is the official paper from the car manufacturer that proves your vehicle meets all the EU safety, emissions, and technical standards.
 It’s basically the car’s legal passport for Europe.
 Without it, most registration offices won’t even look at your application.